-- (4) Site Restoration - (a) Site restoration includes fill and compaction of all disturbed areas, seeding and mulch as specified in Section 200, Part 2 Products and Part 3 Execution. - (b) Any areas disturbed by construction activities shall be re-graded and reseeded if necessary. - (5) Except for items indicated to remain the GCLBA/OWNER'S property, demolished materials shall be become the Contractor's property and shall be removed from the site and disposed of legally. - I. Submittals - i.
-Landfill receipts/waste manifests must be submitted to the Land Bank within 10 days with invoice at the completion of project. - ii.
+(4) Site Restoration

+- (a) Site restoration includes fill and compaction of all disturbed areas, seeding and mulch (to include regrading, seeding, and mulching of Right of Way) as specified in Section 200, Part 2 Products and Part 3 Execution. - (b) Any areas disturbed by construction activities shall be re-graded and reseeded if necessary.
+Right of Way is to be regraded, seeded, and mulched per specifications, regardless.
+The Right of Way will be defined as the first ten feet of the yard or from the road to the sidewalk. - (5) Except for items indicated to remain the GCLBA/OWNER'S property, demolished materials shall be become the Contractor's property and shall be removed from the site and disposed of legally.

+I. Submittals

+- Landfill receipts/waste manifests must be submitted to the Land Bank within 10 days with invoice at the completion of project. - ii.
 All documentation must be submitted for each property/project individually. - iii.
-Payments will not be processed without receipt of waste manifest documenting proper disposal of waste. - (1) Request for Payment Packet must include: - (a) Request for Final Payment - (b) Sworn Statement - (c) Waivers of Lien from yourself, as well as all subcontractors listed on Sworn Statement - (d) Invoice on Contractor's Letterhead - (e) Before and After Photographs of the site (labeled and date stamped) - (i) Demolition (front, back left side, right side) - (ii) Abatement Documenting the removal of environmentally hazardous materials; uploaded to BOX.COM - (f) Before and after photos of sidewalks (Demolition labeled and date stamped) - (g) City or Township Winter-grade or Final inspection receipt as stated in contract and/or RFP - (h) If sub-contracting, you must provide proof that the sub-contractor is in compliance with the Michigan Workers' Disability Compensation Act requirements and appropriately licensed. - (i) Demolition Permit (Must be on site at start of demolition and dated prior to start of demolition)
+Payments will not be processed without receipt of waste manifest documenting proper disposal of waste. - (1) Request for Payment Packet must include: - (a) Request for Final Payment - (b) Sworn Statement - (c) Waivers of Lien from yourself, as well as all subcontractors listed on Sworn Statement - (d) Invoice on Contractor's Letterhead - (e) Before and After Photographs of the site (labeled and date stamped) - (i) Demolition (front, back left side, right side) - (ii) Abatement Documenting the removal of environmentally hazardous materials including asbestos; uploaded to BOX.COM - (f) Before and after photos of sidewalks (Demolition labeled and date stamped)

-- (j) Statement of confirmation that backfill and top soil is below MDEQ Direct Contact level and backup documentation (Lab results from soil sample for backfill and top soil) also provided prior to bring backfill and top soil on site. - (k) Field Report/Daily Log/ Inventory Sheet with supporting paperwork: - (i) A copy of the disposal manifest and/or shipping papers used to dispose of materials/wastes from each disposal/recycling facility. - (ii) A copy of the CFC recovery certificate signed and certified by the licensed CFC recovery professional. - (iii) A copy of the scrap metal receipt for AST/USTs and other metals. - (I) Seeding and Watering Report - (m) Seed tags identifying correct seed used per specification Section 200, Part 2 -Products - (n) Certified Payroll - (o) Sidewalk Permit for sidewalk repair and curb removal, if applicable.
+- (g) City or Township Winter-grade or Final inspection receipt as stated in contract and/or RFP - (h) If sub-contracting, you must provide proof that the sub-contractor is in compliance with the Michigan Workers' Disability Compensation Act requirements and appropriately licensed. - (i) Demolition Permit (Must be on site at start of demolition and dated prior to start of demolition) - (j) Soil Erosion Permit OR Soil Erosion Permit Waiver issued by Genesee County Drain Commission prior to start of demolition work. - (k) Statement of confirmation from qualified professional and backup documentation (Lab results from soil sample for backfill and top soil) that backfill and top soil meets specifications.
+Projects without a statement from a qualified professional and those with backfill and topsoil that do not meet specs will not be approved for payment.
+Refer to Section 300, Part 2- Products for specification requirements. - (I) Field Report/Daily Log/Inventory Sheet with supporting paperwork: - (i) A copy of the disposal manifest and/or shipping papers used to dispose of materials/wastes from each disposal/recycling facility. - (ii) A copy of the CFC recovery certificate signed and certified by the licensed CFC recovery professional. - (iii) A copy of the scrap metal receipt for AST/USTs and other metals. - (m) Seeding and Watering Report - (n) Seed tags identifying correct seed used per specification Section 200, Part 2 -Products - (o) Certified Payroll - (p) Sidewalk Permit for sidewalk repair and curb removal, if applicable.
 (Approach removal and curb replacement only applies to properties located in the City of Flint)